sdouglas/biomod/jamboree/index.md

 ## What is it?

-The BIOMOD Jamboree is an annual conference at which all BIOMOD teams will convene to present their work from the summer.
-This year's Jamboree is scheduled to take place in Genentech Hall at UCSF in San Francisco, CA starting on {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.
+The BIOMOD Jamboree is an annual conference at which all BIOMOD teams will convene to present their team projects.
+The 2021 Jamboree is scheduled to take place in Genentech Hall at UCSF in San Francisco, CA in {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.

 ## Judging and Awards